luisspuerto/CC-Licenses.md/readme.md

 # Creative Commons Licenses in Markdown

-@octocat :+1: This PR looks great - it's ready to merge! :shipit:

 These are some creative commons license files in markdown to add to your projects.
-It's been forked from @idleberg's [Creative-Commons-Markdown repo](https://github.com/idleberg/Creative-Commons-Markdown).
+It's been forked from [@idleberg](https://github.com/idleberg)'s [Creative-Commons-Markdown repo](https://github.com/idleberg/Creative-Commons-Markdown).

+- [ ] Do the to dos work here?

+1. alkjfa
+2. afklja
+3. aflkja
+	- klajfa
+		5. kajhkahf
+			6. kajfa

+- [ ] kljlajkfa
+-

+(2) A list

+alfjkafl

+(@) A list

+---

 On November 25th, 2013, [Creative Commons](http://creativecommons.org/) announced their next generation licenses: [Creative Commons 4.0](https://creativecommons.org/weblog/entry/40768).
 By default, these are available as [HTML](http://creativecommons.org/licenses/) or [plaintext](http://creativecommons.org/weblog/entry/41127).
 This project adds [Markdown](http://daringfireball.net/projects/markdown/)-formatted licenses to that list, while aiming for best [compatibility on GitHub](https://github.github.com/gfm/).